girodav/girodav/README.md

 I’m Davide, a software engineer.
 I was born and raised in Itay 🇮🇹 but moved to Ireland 🇮🇪 in 2016.
 Currently, I reside in Dublin.

-I am a Principal Software Engineer at Elastic, where I focus on developing Observability solutions.
+I currently work at Elastic, where I focus on developing Observability solutions.
 Before joining Elastic, I spent most of my career at Amazon and Amazon Web Services, mainly working in platform / infrastructure-related teams for RDS Aurora.

 ## 📫 How to Contact Me